Filer and Non-Filer-ATL Status-Filing FBR-Income Tax Return

 First, gather the necessary documentation.
 You will need your Computerized National Identity Card (CNIC), bank account details, proof of income, and any other relevant financial documents.
 Proper documentation is essential to ensure the accuracy of your tax return filing.

 Next, you need to register with the FBR.
 Visit the official FBR website and select the “Registration for Unregistered Person” option.
-Fill out the required information, including personal and contact details, and submit the application.
+Fill out the required information, including personal and contact details, and apply.
 Upon successful registration, you will receive a confirmation email with your National Tax Number (NTN) or Registration Number.

 Once you have your NTN, you can proceed to file your income tax return.
 Log in to the FBR online portal using your credentials.
 Choose the appropriate tax year and fill out the Income Tax Return form, providing accurate details of your income, expenses, and tax deductions.
 Ensure that all the information is accurate and honest to avoid legal complications.
 After completing the form, submit it online.